K1tac/MinecraftRemake/README.md

-# 3D Minecraft-like Environment with Three.js
+# Minecraft REMAKE

-Welcome to my 3D Minecraft-like environment built with **Three.js**!
+Welcome to Minecraft REMAKE built with **Three.js**!
 This project is a simple 3D world where you can explore blocks, jump around, and interact with the environment.
 The goal is to create a Minecraft-inspired game using web technologies.

 ## Features
 - **Voxel-based terrain**: Simple cube-based world.